OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 ## Try it out

-1. When the SSO configuration process completes, run the following command to start the local web server and sideload your add-in.
+1. When the SSO configuration process completes, run the following command to start the local web server and sideload your add-in in the previously selected Office client application.

     > [!NOTE]
     > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run the following command, accept the prompt to install the certificate that the Yeoman generator provides.